kubernetes-sigs/kwok/site/content/en/docs/generated/kwokctl_config_view.md

 ## kwokctl config view

-Display the default config file with --config
+Display the default config file.
+When combined with --config, it displays the default config file with the specified ones merged.

 ```
 kwokctl config view [flags]